SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Info: Gets you some information about the server, does not work in DMs for obvious reasons.
     Aliases: serverinfo

+**%setupmodmailbutton**
+    Info: **Admin only.** Sets up a new button to listen to, for creating modmail threads.
+Should really only be used once.

 **%singles**
     Info: Pings the singles role and stores your ping for 30 Minutes.
 Also creates a thread and invites the user to it.
 Has a 10 minute cooldown and can only be used in our arena channels.
     Aliases: matchmaking, matchmakingsingles, mmsingles, Singles